yashfren/yashfren.github.io/_posts/2025-07-21-Week1OSCPPrep.md

    `-EncodedCommand` for base64 payloads
 It does not block or log anything - completely bypassable.

-5. AMSI, Logging, and CLM Bypass Tools
+- AMSI, Logging, and CLM Bypass Tools

-a.
-Invisi-Shell
+1. Invisi-Shell

 Uses CLR (Common Language Runtime) Profiler API to hook and patch `System.Management.Automation.dll` and `System.Core.dll`.
 Disables logging like Script Block Logging and Transcription.
 Runs via a few `.bat` files and profiler environment variables.
 OPSEC caution: it’s signatured; must be recompiled and obfuscated.

-b.
-Payload Fingerprint Testing & Obfuscation
+2. Payload Fingerprint Testing & Obfuscation

-- AmsiTrigger
+a.
+AmsiTrigger

 Finds which lines or tokens in your script are triggering AMSI.
 Helps in debugging payloads and identifying sensitive strings.

-- DefenderCheck
+b.
+DefenderCheck

 Tests whether your script or EXE gets flagged by Windows Defender.
 Lets you verify stealth before delivery.
 Can even be used to check if DefenderCheck itself is getting detected (meta!).

-6. Invoke-Obfuscation
+- Invoke-Obfuscation

 Tool to obfuscate PowerShell scripts using Token reordering, AST manipulation, String encoding.
 Used to defeat AMSI/AV/EDR signatures.